Introduction of Process Management

 1. Process Id: A unique identifier assigned by the operating system 2.
 Process State: Can be ready, running, etc. 3.
 CPU registers: Like the Program Counter (CPU registers must be saved and restored when a process is swapped in and out of CPU) 5.
 Accounts information: 6.
 I/O status information: For example, devices allocated to the process, open files, etc 8.
-CPU scheduling information: For example, Priority (Different processes may have different priorities, for example a short process may be assigned a low priority in the shortest job first scheduling)
+CPU scheduling information: For example, Priority (Different processes may have different priorities, for example a shorter process assigned high priority in the shortest job first scheduling)

 Every process has its own process control block(PCB), i.e each process will have a unique PCB.
 All of the above attributes are part of the PCB.

 States of Process:

 A process is in one of the following states: